-Due to the economic conditions and situations that occur in both domestic and international resulting in fluctuations in exchange rate which impact on earnings of the Subsidiary inevitable since the subsidiary orders products from its business partners in US dollar.
-It may affect to the cost of products.
+Due to the economic conditions and situations that occur in both domestic and international resulting in fluctuations in exchange rate which impact on earnings of the Subsidiary inevitable.
+The major revenue is denominated in US dollars.
+Therefore, the Subsidiary must find a way to prevent risks arising from exchange rates in order to minimize the impact on revenues and profits.